sgtyfianalisisfinanciero/sgtyfianalisisfinanciero/python_floretum.md

 │   ├── **databases.yaml** `# if working with data from a survey, it indicates the name and the year `

-├── data
+├── data `# contains the different "acceso directos" to folders inside the shared folder with the data (see section below for the shared folder structure) `

-│   ├── *ecepov.lnk `# link to the folder in the shared drive where the data is.
+│   ├── *project_name.lnk `# link to the folder in the shared drive where the data is.
 This is used to facilitate access from any user (see below)`*

 ├── datos